MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/ReadMe.txt

 - Intermediate: combinations of simple buttons
 - Intermediate: using void draw() {} as play
 - Intermediate: minimalistic buttons and intuitive feel
-- Advanced: saving perferences and which song, position
+- Advanced: saving preferences and which song, position

 Colours: Day, Dark, Night Modes